gabbymassaro/rails_project/UserStories.md

 As a developer, I want to be able to seed my database with mock data to test my CRUD as it's being worked on.
 I would like to include a DB gui to visualize my data as well.

-## 5) Views and Controllers
+## 5) Display 'My Books' and Bio on Profile

 ### User Story

-Create Views and Controllers for all the models.

-## 6) Add a Link To Dashboard(Profile) And Update Dashboard View

-### User Story

-As a user who is signed in, I want to have a link to the dashboard from the homepage.
-I want to change 'Dashboard' to 'My Profile'.

-'My Profile' should display my first and last name, my favorite genres, my average book rating, and my membership date.
-Place this info in a card on the page.

-## 7) Display 'My Books' on Profile

-### User Story

-As a user, I want to see all the books I've added to 'My Books' in a list.
+As a user, I want to see all the books I've added to 'My Books'.
+I also want to see my bio (name, favorite genres, average book rating [empty for now], and member since date).